0xGabi/ConsenSysProject/README.md

 ## What it does

-It satisfies the following:
+Satisfies the following:

-A. Identification.
+1. Identification.

-B. Market Place functionality for admins, owners y shoppers.
+2. Market Place functionality for admins, owners y shoppers.

-C. Allow admins to add new owners.
+3. Allow admins to add new owners.

-D. Allow owners to create stores and manage products.
+4. Allow owners to create stores and manage products.

-E. Allow shoppers to view stores and buy products.
+5. Allow shoppers to view stores and buy products.

 ### Contracts on the project: